Goda’s Slave – Chapter 28: Witchcraft

 Adding nothing to the conversation, Goda turned the truck on and pulled back onto the road.
 Almost as soon as they had steadied their course, Goda veered to the left and headed down what looked like another major path.

 There was absolute silence for awhile, except for the rushing of the wind.
 Goda’s unkempt hair flew up and danced around with the hood of her robes.
-They flashed past a wooden sign on the roadside, and it was so quick that Kanna barely had time to decipher it.
+The truck flashed past a wooden sign on the roadside, and it was so quick that Kanna barely had time to decipher it.

 Going South, it had read.